Blackwater fever

-Blackwater fever is a complication of malaria infection in which red blood cells burst in the bloodstream (hemolysis), releasing hemoglobin directly into the blood vessels and into the urine, frequently leading to kidney failure.
-The disease was first linked to malaria by the Sierra Leone Creole physician John Farrell Easmon in his 1884 pamphlet entitled The Nature and Treatment of Blackwater Fever.
+Blackwater fever is a severe complication of the malaria infection in which the Plasmodium parasites (transmitted by mosquitoes) cause the red blood cells to burst in the bloodstream (hemolysis), releasing hemoglobin directly into the blood vessels and into the urine, frequently leading to kidney failure.
+The disease was first linked to malaria by Sierra Leone Creole physician John Farrell Easmon in his 1884 pamphlet entitled The Nature and Treatment of Blackwater Fever.
 Easmon coined the name "blackwater fever" and was the first to successfully treat such cases following the publication of his pamphlet.

-Signs and symptoms
+The disease is much less common today than it was before 1950.

+Symptoms

 Within a few days of onset there are chills, with rigor, high fever, jaundice, vomiting, rapidly progressive anemia, and dark red or black urine.

-Causes

-The cause of hemolytic crises in this disease is unknown (mainly due to intravascular haemolysis).
-There is rapid and massive destruction of red blood cells resulting in hemoglobinemia (hemoglobin in the blood, but outside the red blood cells), hemoglobinuria (hemoglobin in urine), intense jaundice, anuria (passing less than 50 milliliters of urine in a day), and finally death in the majority of cases.
+Intravascular hemolytic crises occur with rapid and massive destruction of red blood cells resulting in hemoglobinemia (hemoglobin in the blood, but outside the red blood cells), hemoglobinuria (hemoglobin in urine), intense jaundice, anuria (passing less than 50 milliliters of urine in a day), and finally death in the majority of cases.

+Cause

-The most probable explanation for blackwater fever is an autoimmune reaction apparently caused by the interaction of the malaria parasite and the use of quinine.
-Blackwater fever is caused by heavy parasitization of red blood cells with Plasmodium falciparum.
-However, there have been other cases attributed to Plasmodium vivax, Plasmodium malariae, Plasmodium knowlesi.
+Blackwater fever is caused by heavy parasitization of red blood cells with Plasmodium falciparum Plasmodium malariae, or Plasmodium knowlesi, and probably an autoimmune reaction caused by the interaction of the parasite and the use of quinine.
+While quinine remains important for treatment of malaria, it is no longer commonly used for malaria prophylaxis.
+Cases have also been attributed to Plasmodium vivax.

-Blackwater fever is a serious complication of malaria, but cerebral malaria has a higher mortality rate.
-Blackwater fever is much less common today than it was before 1950.
-It may be that quinine plays a role in triggering the condition, and this drug is no longer commonly used for malaria prophylaxis.
-Quinine remains important for treatment of malaria.

 Diagnosis

-Blackwater fever should be suspected in a malaria patient who is intermittently passing dark-red to black urine, and is diagnosed using a urine dipstick test, which will be positive for hemoglobin.
-Microscopy of urine will be negative for erythrocytes.
+Blackwater fever may be suspected in a malaria patient who is intermittently passing dark-red to black urine, and is diagnosed using a urine dipstick test, which will be positive for hemoglobin.
+Microscopy of the urine will be negative for erythrocytes.

 Treatment

-The treatment is antimalarial chemotherapy, intravenous fluid and sometimes supportive care such as intensive care and dialysis.
+Blackwater fever is treated with antimalarial chemotherapy, intravenous fluid and sometimes supportive care such as intensive care and dialysis.